BigJozf/Valeo_Intership_Ex_2025/1_Doc/Subject.md

 ## First option

-  Modify the file prog1.cpp (in 4_Sample/Intership/src/) to implemente the following requirements Generation an ouput file containing the bounding box for all the read points from the annotation file The bounding box should be a square 20 pix by 20 pix.
+  Modify the file prog1.cpp (in 4_Sample/Intership/src/) to implemente the following requirements Generation of an ouput file containing the bounding box for all the read points from the annotation file The bounding box should be a square 20 pix by 20 pix.
-  When excuting the program in delivery/bin an output file should be saved in with the following folder delivery/data and named bb_annotation.txt
+  When excuting the program in delivery/bin an output file should be saved in the following folder delivery/data and named bb_annotation.txt
-  For the Annotation file reader create a class named AnnotationFileReader eriting from ItfAnnotationFileReader
+  For the Annotation file reader create a class named AnnotationFileReader heriting from ItfAnnotationFileReader

 ## Second option

   Modify the file prog1.cpp (in 4_Sample/Intership/src/) to implemente the following requirements Same as the previous one but the annotation file is read by DataTransmetter, then send to the DataReiver You will have to generate an oupput file wish contain the boudinding box.
-  When excuting the program in delivery/bin an output file should be saved in with the following folder delivery/data and named bb_annotation.txt
+  When excuting the program in delivery/bin an output file should be saved in the following folder delivery/data and named bb_annotation.txt

 ## Third option